-Open heart surgery is a term used to describe how surgeons at Norton Children’s Heart Institute repair children’s hearts with congenital heart defects.
-Following an incision in the middle of the chest, a patient’s heart is opened through a skilled incision allowing the pediatric cardiothoracic surgeon to look into the heart and make the repair.
-During open heart surgery, the patient is placed on a heart-lung (cardiopulmonary) bypass machine, which does the heart’s work of pumping blood to the brain and body while the surgeons operate.
+Open heart surgery is a term used to describe how surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, repair children’s hearts with congenital heart defects.
+Following an incision in the middle of the chest, a patient’s heart is opened through an incision, allowing the pediatric cardiothoracic surgeon to look into the heart and make the repair.
+During pediatric heart surgery, the patient is placed on a heart-lung (cardiopulmonary) bypass machine, which does the heart’s work of pumping blood to the brain and body while the surgeons operate.

 A bypass machine is not used in every open heart surgery.
-Norton Children’s Heart Institute surgeons can complete some open heart operations while the heart is beating, but not pumping blood.
+Norton Children’s Heart Institute surgeons can complete some pediatric heart surgeries while the heart is beating, but not pumping blood.
 Sometimes, this is possible when the repair is on the right side of the heart and there are no holes between the left and right sides of the heart.

-When surgeons do use a bypass machine, surgeons can stop the heart once the heart-lung bypass machine has taken over doing the work of the heart and lungs so the complex repair can be best performed..
+When surgeons do use a bypass machine, they can stop the heart once the heart-lung bypass machine has taken over doing the work of the heart and lungs so the complex repair can be best performed.
 When the heart is stopped, the surgeons use a cold, high-potassium solution called cardioplegia solution that stops the heart and protects the heart muscle.

-Open heart surgery isused to repair numerous congenital heart defects including, but not limited to:, such as:
+Open heart surgery is used to repair numerous congenital heart defects, such as:

 Children who need open heart surgery will have a complete exam from the Norton Children’s Heart Institute team.
 The exam usually includes blood work, a chest X-ray, an electrocardiogram, an echocardiogram and possibly heart catheterization prior to surgery.
 The information gathered from these tests helps guide the surgery plan and after-surgery care.